There are many benefits to becoming an Iron Phi:

-- An Iron Phi technical shirt for the athletic endeavor ($1,000 raised), a quarter-zip Under Armour jacket ($2,500 raised) and a full zip fleece ($5,000 raised).
+- Receive an Iron Phi technical shirt for your athletic endeavor at $1,000 raised, a quarter-zip jacket at $2,500 raised, and a full zip jacket at $5,000 raised

 The Iron Horse Award - Top Fundraising Individual

-The Iron Horse Award is given each year to the individual who raises the most money within the Iron Phi program.
-Lou Gehrig was known as the "Iron Horse" during his baseball career because of his durability and perseverance.
+The Iron Horse Award is given annually to the individual who raises the most money within the Iron Phi program from July 1 to June 30 of the following year.
+Lou Gehrig was known as the Iron Horse during his baseball career because of his durability and perseverance.
 His prowess as a hitter, consecutive games-played record (2,130), and never-give-up attitude after being stricken with ALS inspired those around him.

-The Clark Jackson Award is given each year to the Phi Delt chapter that raises the most money within the Iron Phi program.
-Clark Jackson was a very influential figure to both his chapter, Kansas Delta (Wichita State) and the Iron Phi program.
+The Clark Jackson Award is given annually to the Phi Delt chapter that raises the most money within the Iron Phi program from July 1 to June 30 of the following year.
+Clark Jackson was a very influential figure to both the Kansas Delta Chapter at Wichita State University and the Iron Phi program.
 While suffering from ALS, Brother Jackson became an Iron Phi and an inspiration to all.
-In his honor, we created the “Clark Jackson Award.”
+In his honor, we created the Clark Jackson Award.

 Many potential Iron Phis hit a fundraising roadblock.
 When it comes to raising money for ALS, Brother Jackson said, “think it – do it.”
-Honoring the fundraising spirit of Brother Jackson, the “Clark Jackson Award” is given to our top fundraising chapter.
+Honoring the fundraising spirit of Brother Jackson, the Clark Jackson Award is given to our top fundraising chapter.
 There is no better way to honor Brother Jackson than to tie his name to an award that will be given for years to come.